-Nature always wins & the bums will always loose.
+Nature always wins & the bums will always lose.

 My wife and I lived in both Austin and the Houston area during the first few years of our marriage.
 With hopes of ending the youthful, transient phase of our lives, we packed up shop and moved out to Marble Falls.
 We swapped skyscrapers for hills, traffic for county roads, and, most relevant to this story, a tightly manicured suburban yard for a field.
 It became obvious early on that there was more outside our doors than antisocial squirrels and chirping birds.